willstall/impopsicles/README.md

 ***Currently, a piece has an opportunity of 2-5 recursisve operation sets.***

 ## Development Status
-Impopsicle already work and render beautifuly in realtime.
+Impopsicle already works and renders beautifuly in realtime.
 That said, development is still very active.
-The rendering engine is currently being extend to support more styles and additional volumetric rendering.
-The base algorithm is also being assessed and modified for scale and orginality, daily.
-Materials are also being tested and created.
+The rendering engine is currently being extended to support more styles and rendering techniques.
+The base algorithm is also being assessed and modified for scale, orginality, and beauty; daily.
+Additional colors and materials are also being tested and created.

 ***The final implementation will not just have blue cicles.***